ellucian-developer/integration-sdk-csharp/README.md

 have defined JSON schemas.
 They return `EthosError` and `ChangeNotification` objects.
 See the full API doc for more details.

 # Full API Documentation

-The full SDK API for the C# SDK is hosted on our Github Pages site, located at (https://ellucianethos.github.io/integrationSDKDoc/csharp).
+The full SDK API for the C# SDK is hosted on our [Github Pages site](https://ellucian-developer.github.io/integrationSDKDoc/csharp/).
 This site uses the DocFX tool to generate API documentation.

 # Examples

-To view more examples, clone this repo and view the `Ellucian.EthosIntegration.SDK.Sample` project.
-Each of the classes in that package has a static `main` method and can be run from the command line or with an IDE run command.
-When running these classes, an API key is required as a program argument.
+The following are the code-snippet examples of how to use the Ethos Integration SDK for C#.
+For more in-depth examples please refer to the [integration SDK C# example project](https://github.com/ellucian-developer/devexp-eijsdk-examples) in Github.

 For example:
+To start the project, run following command from the command prompt

-`dotnet run --project ./Ellucian.EthosIntegration.SDK.Sample/ "11111111-1111-1111-1111-111111111111"`
+`dotnet run "11111111-1111-1111-1111-111111111111"`

+or alternatively you can run it from Visual Studio menu Debug --> Start Debugging (F5 command key)/Start Without Debugging (Ctrl+F5) or

-That will run the examples specified in the `Program.cs` file.
+That will run the examples specified in the `SDKExamples.cs` file.

 ### Making Requests to the Proxy API

 Get a page of 'courses' resources using a specific version.

 ```csharp
 EthosProxyClient proxyClient = new EthosClientBuilder(apiKey).BuildEthosProxyClient();
 EthosResponse response = await proxyClient.GetAsync("courses", "application/vnd.hedtech.integration.v16.1.0+json");
 ```

 Get a page of 'persons' resources for a major version.

 ```csharp
 // get the full version header for v12 of 'persons'
 EthosConfigurationClient configClient = new EthosClientBuilder(apiKey).BuildEthosConfigurationClient();